shinerboy/shinerboy.github.io/_posts/2022-02-06-post-Arms-Exo.md

     <figcaption>(Left) Five-segment physics model.
 (Right) TExperimental setup of a trial with exo on condition and 3.75 lbs of weight place at the 12 inch configuration.  </figcaption>
 </figure>

-The data was used to solve for AM along the x-axis (foreaft direction) and y-axis (vertical direction) at every step with respect to the world frame.
+The data was used to solve for AM along the x-axis (foreaft direction) and y-axis (vertical direction) at every step with respect to the world frame.
 Segment center of mass velocity data was approximated using numerical integration and the central difference theorem.
 Each segment contributes to a remote AM and a local AM where the sum gives the total AM of the segment.

   <center>
   <figure style="width:800px; text-align:left;" >